indigo-dc/oidc-agent/gitbook/oidc-agent.md

 <https://www.lists.kit.edu/sympa/subscribe/oidc-agent-user>.
 ```

+## Detailed information about all options
+### ```--confirm```
+On default every application running as the same user as the agent can obtain an
+access token for every account configuration from the agent.
+The ```--confirm```
+option can be used to change this behavior.
+If that option is used, the user has
+to confirm each usage of an account configure, allowing fine grained control
+from the user.
+The ```--confirm``` option can be used when loading an account
+configuration through ```oidc-add```, in that case only that specific account needs
+confirmation, or when starting the agent.
+If the option is used with the agent,
+every usage of every account configuration has to be approved by the user.

+### ```--console```
+Usually oidc-agent runs in the background as a daemon.
+This option will skip
+the daemonizing and run on the console.
+This might be sued for debugging.

+### ```--debug```
+This increases the log level to ```DEBUG``` and obviously should only be used to
+debug porpuses.
+If enabled, sensitive information (among others refresh tokens and client
+credentials) are logged to the system log.

+### ```--kill```
+This will kill the currently running agent.
+The agent to be killed is identified
+by the ```OIDCD_PID``` environment variable.
+When integrated with Xsession this
+will kill the agent available in all terminals.
+A restarted agent will not
+automatically be available in already existing or new terminals.
+You can use
+your [```.bashrc```](configure.md#persisting-oidc-agent-through-.bashrc) to make a newly started agent available in new terminals.

+### ```--no-autoload```
+On default account configurations can automatically be loaded if needed.
+That means
+that an application can request an access token for every account configuration.
+If it is not already loaded the user will be prompted to enter the needed
+encryption password.
+After the user enters the password the account configuration
+is loaded and an access token returned to the application. the user can also
+cancel the autoload.

+With ```--no-autoload``` enabled the agent will not load currently not loaded account configuration for which an access token is requested.
+The user then first has to add them manually by using ```oidc-add```, before an application can obtain an access token for those.

+### ```--seccomp```
+Enables seccomp system call filtering.
+See [general seccomp
+notes](secuirty.md#seccomp) for more details.

+### ```--lifetime```
-The ```-t``` option can be used to set a default lifetime for all loaded account
+The ```--lifetime``` option can be used to set a default lifetime for all loaded account
 configurations.
 This way all account configurations will only be loaded for a
-limit time after which they are automatically removed from the agent.
+limited time after which they are automatically removed from the agent.
-This option can be overwritten by the valud passed to ```oidc-add -t``` when
-loading the configuration.
+When loading an account configuration with ```oidc-add``` this lifetime can be
+overwritten.
+So that a specific account configuration can be loaded with another
+lifetime (lower, higher, and also infinite).

+Using ```--lifetime=0``` means that account configuration are not automatically
+removed and they are kept loaded for an infinte time.
+This is also the default
+behavior.